Waste Technologies Industries (WTI)

 If they do, then perhaps there is a future for our species; if they don't, we are doomed.

 The Voice of One Crying in the Wilderness

-Excerpts from a recent interview with Terri Swearingen, of Chester WV, 1997 winner of the Goldman Prize, the environmental equivalent of the Nobel Prize.
+Excerpts from an interview with Terri Swearingen, of Chester WV, 1997 winner of the Goldman Prize, the environmental equivalent of the Nobel Prize.

 Rachel's Environment & Health News

 #315 - Al Gore Takes On The WTI Incinerator

 Earlier this week, Vice-President-elect Al Gore weighed in heavily on the side of citizens fighting the WTI incinerator in East Liverpool, Ohio.
 On Monday Mr. Gore announced that he and 5 other senators have asked the General Accounting Office (GAO)--an investigative arm of the Congress--to make a thorough examination of WTI, to answer nagging questions about the safety of its huge incinerator, and about the illegality of permits it received from the Bush-Quayle EPA [U.S. Environmental Protection Agency] for construction and operation.
 (See RHWN #287.)
 Mr. Gore said the new Clinton-Gore administration will not give WTI a test burn permit until all questions have been satisfactorily answered.

 RACHEL'S HAZARDOUS WASTE NEWS #341